Traditional Research Papers:

 - Accounting in the Clouds: How Web 2.0, Cloud Computing, and SaaS are impacting the Accounting Profession, with

-J. Santucci, B. Morris, P. Neidermeyer, and A. S. Flemming, to appear in Enterprise 2.0, ed. by Tracy Tuten, Praeger Publishers.
+J. Santucci, B. Morris, P. Neidermeyer, and A. S. Flemming, in Enterprise 2.0: How Technology, E-Commerce, and Web 2.0 are Transforming Business Virtually, ed. by Tracy Tuten, Praeger Publishers, 2010. (web)

 This joint work describes some of the characteristics of Web 2.0 applications, and how they relate to the accounting profession.